-Apoptosis Assessment (FACS): The apoptotic capacity of harvested brains will be examined using Annexin-V/PI.
-Immediately after the extraction of the embryonic brain at E16.5, we will process the tissue into a single-cell suspension, as we previously described 26, using Neural Tissue Dissociation Kit (Miltenyi Biotec #130-093-231).
-Following dissociation, Annexin-V/PI analysis will be conducted by staining 0.5x10^6 cells with Fluorescein Isothiocyanate (FITC)-conjugated annexin-V/PI, utilizing the MEBCYTO Apoptosis Kit (MBL #4700, Nagoya, Japan).
-The analysis will be performed via FACS following the manufacturer's guidelines.
-Evaluating apoptosis by FACS reading of Annexin-V/PI is similar in principle to the method described in aim 1.3 for NPCs, and like we previously described 26,31.
-Additional optional staining methods for apoptosis are for activated caspase-3 and caspase-7 using the CellEvent™ Caspase-3/7 Green Flow Cytometry Assay Kit (C10427, Promega), and DNA fragmentation staining using the FACS TUNEL Assay Kit (ab66110, Abcam).
+Apoptosis analyses (Flow cytometry): The apoptotic capacity of harvested brains will be examined using Annexin-V/PI.
+Immediately after the extraction of the embryonic brain at E16.5, we will process the tissue into a single-cell suspension, as we have described previously 26, using a Neural Tissue Dissociation Kit (Miltenyi Biotec #130-093-231).
+After dissociation, Annexin-V/PI analysis will be conducted by staining 0.5x106 cells with Fluorescein Isothiocyanate (FITC)-conjugated annexin-V/PI, utilizing the MEBCYTO Apoptosis Kit (MBL #4700, Nagoya, Japan).
+The analysis will be performed via flow cytometry as per the manufacturer's guidelines, in line with the approach detailed for NPCs in Aim 1.3 and our prior publications 26,31.
+Additional optional staining methods for apoptosis include measures of activated caspase-3 and caspase-7 using the CellEvent™ Caspase-3/7 Green Flow Cytometry Assay Kit (C10427, Promega), and DNA fragmentation staining measured via flow cytometry with a TUNEL Assay Kit (ab66110, Abcam).

-Apoptosis Assessment in fixed brain tissue (TUNEL Assay): Brain tissues harvested at E16.5 will be immediately fixed using ice-cold 4% paraformaldehyde.
-Following fixation, the tissue will be dehydrated and embedded in paraffin.
-According to the manufacturer's guidelines, the paraffin embedding section will be processed and analyzed using the TUNEL Assay Kit—BrdU-Red (Abcam #ab66110).
-This method was used in Figure-2 showing enhanced apoptosis in E16.5 embryonic brains of AS.
+Apoptosis analyses in fixed brain tissue (TUNEL Assay): Brain tissues harvested at E16.5 will be immediately fixed using ice-cold 4% paraformaldehyde.
+Following fixation, the tissues will be dehydrated and embedded in paraffin.
+According to the manufacturer's guidelines, the paraffin-embedded sections will be processed and analyzed using the TUNEL Assay Kit—BrdU-Red (Abcam #ab66110).
+This method was used in Figure-2, demonstrating enhanced apoptosis in the E16.5 embryonic brains of AS mice.

-Caspase Activity Measurement: Brain tissues collected at embryonic day 16.5 (E16.5) will undergo assessment for Caspase 3/7 and Caspase 8 activities using the Caspase-Glo® 3/7 and Caspase-Glo® 8 Assay kits (Promega, Catalog # G8091 and # G8200, Madison, WI, USA), as we previously described 26,31.
+Analyses of caspase activity: Brain tissues collected at E16.5 will undergo analyses of Caspase 3/7 and Caspase 8 activity using the Caspase-Glo® 3/7 and Caspase-Glo® 8 Assay kits (Promega, Catalog # G8091 and # G8200, Madison, WI, USA), as we have previously described 26,31.

-Possible pitfalls and alternatives: The correlation between the administered dose to the pregnant dam and the corresponding effects of DNP on embryonic brain development was never established.
-DNP was shown to entail hormetic effects, meaning a higher dose might induce smaller effects.
-Hence, it is possible that the proposed amount of DNP in the drinking water (400mg/L), which is estimated to be ~40mg/kg/day to the pregnant dam, will be too high and have no effects on the embryonic brains.
-Moreover, studies have shown that also lower doses of DNP are effective 55,80,89–91, but none of the studies examined the dose of DNP during gestation and its effects on embryos.
-Hence, we will also examine the effects of lower concentrations of DNP.

-Aim 2.3: to determine whether in vivo DNP treatment during embryonic and early neonatal development rescues behavioral deficits in adult AS mice.
+Aim 2.3: Clarify whether in vivo DNP treatment during embryonic and early neonatal development rescues behavioral deficits in adult AS mice.